Loading...

 The most common questions we receive from business owners and commercial tenants during a disaster recovery situation.

 Ensure everyone is safe and evacuate the premises if necessary.
 Turn off the electricity at the mains if you can reach the switchboard safely.
 Do not walk through standing water that may be in contact with electrical sources.
 Once safe, photograph and video the damage immediately — before you touch anything.
-Then call Disaster Recovery on 1300 309 361 for emergency response within 60 minutes.
+Then lodge a claim online at disasterrecovery.com.au/claim for emergency response as soon as a certified contractor is confirmed for your area.

 It depends on your lease and the type of damage.
 Generally, the landlord's building insurance covers structural damage (walls, ceilings, floors, plumbing).
 The tenant's contents or business insurance covers stock, fit-out, equipment and personal property.
 In strata buildings, the body corporate covers common areas.
 However, you should act first to prevent further damage and sort out liability afterwards — delay only makes things worse and more expensive.

-Our emergency response arrives within 60 minutes, 24 hours a day, 7 days a week.
+Our emergency response arrives as soon as a certified contractor is confirmed for your area, 24 hours a day, 7 days a week.
 The full restoration timeline depends on the extent of damage, but we prioritise commercial properties because we understand that every day closed is revenue lost.
 For many water damage incidents, we can have you partially trading again within 24–48 hours while restoration continues in affected areas.

 We provide a comprehensive documentation package: timestamped before, during and after photographs; moisture mapping and readings; a detailed scope of works; restoration timeline; materials and equipment logs; and a completion certificate.
 This package is designed to support your business interruption claim and give your insurer everything they need to process your reimbursement.